Alexa Collins Spills Out Of Dangerously Low-Cut, Curve-Hugging Black Dress

 Alexa Collins knows how to dress for any occasion.

 As per usual, Alexa was dressed to impress for her outing in a stunning ensemble that brought some serious heat to her Instagram page.
 Her look comprised of a gorgeous black dress from Herve Leger that hugged her famous curves in all of the right ways.
-The sexy, strapless number sported a dangerously low-cut design that left her decolletage completely bare, and flaunted more than an eyeful of cleavage that gave the model’s take on the little black dress a bit of edge.
+The sexy, strapless number sported a dangerously low-cut design that left her décolletage completely bare, and flaunted more than an eyeful of cleavage that gave the model’s take on the little black dress a bit of edge.
 A small knot detail fell right in the middle of her bosom, drawing even more attention to her exposed assets and creating a small cut-out to up the ante even more.

 The classic garment was of a clingy material that provided the perfect silhouette of Alexa’s flawless physique, while its ribbed design gave the number a bit of texture.
 It glided perfectly over the babe’s peachy derriere, while also highlighting her flat midsection and trim waist as she posed for the camera with a sultry stare.

 For a bit of contrast to her look, Alexa carried a white clutch handbag adorned with silver studs.
-Her signature platinum blonde tresses were worn down in loose waves, perfectly parted in the middle to frame her face.
-She was also glammed up with a full face of makeup that consisted of her favorite light pink lip, dusting of highlighter, and thick coat of eye liner and mascara that made her striking features and piercing brown eyes pop.
+Her signature platinum blond tresses were worn down in loose waves, perfectly parted in the middle to frame her face.
+She was also glammed up with a full face of makeup that consisted of her favorite light pink lip, a dusting of highlighter, and a thick coat of eyeliner and mascara that made her striking features and piercing brown eyes pop.

 Unsurprisingly, Alexa’s new Instagram post proved to be popular.
 At the time of this writing, the photo had already gotten well over 1,000 likes after just one hour of going live.
-Dozens took their admiration to the comment section, talking about the babe’s latest jaw-dropping display.
+Dozens took their admiration to the comments section, talking about the babe’s latest jaw-dropping display.

-“You are the most beautiful woman my eyes have seen,” one person wrote while another said she was “stunning.”
+“You are the most beautiful woman my eyes have seen,” one person wrote.

 “What’s it like being the prettiest girl in every room you enter?” questioned a third.